Getting Your Degree

 Yellow Ribbon Guide for Military and Veteran Students

-The Yellow Ribbon Program is a benefit through the Department of Veteran Affairs that helps military members and veterans pay for tuition for higher out-of-state schools, foreign schools, graduate schools, or fees that the Post-9/11 GI Bill does not cover.
+The Yellow Ribbon Program is a benefit through the Department of Veterans Affairs that helps military members and veterans pay for tuition for higher out-of-state schools, foreign schools, graduate schools, or fees that the Post-9/11 GI Bill does not cover.
 With the rising costs of higher education in the United States, the Yellow Ribbon Program…

 Read more »